msfjarvis/dotfiles/packages/README.md

 - [katbin] : A CLI for [katb.in]
 - [linkleaner] : Telegram bot to fix social media link previews
 - [monocraft-nerdfonts] : A monospaced programming font inspired by the Minecraft typeface
-- [nh] : Temporary fork to pull in unreleased features
 - [nix-inspect] : Interactive tui for inspecting nix configs
 - [patreon-dl] : Download content from creators you're subscribed to on Patreon
 - [pidcat] : Fork of [JakeWharton's pidcat] with Python3 support and some other fixes